LenaNguyen/ECE-358/Lab1/README.md

 > make

-To use the python file instead, run the following:
+To use the python file instead, install the modules matplotlib, numpy, heapq, and math.
+Then, run the following for a list of possible arguments:

 > python3 lab1/main.py --help
 > optional arguments: